Chapter 15: The Voice

 it was apparent that there were numerous signs indicating a heavy enemy

 presence still in this area of operation.
-The enemy unit, which attacked
+The enemy unit that attacked

 near the Cambodian border on April 1.
 That was only two and a half